 “Everybody line up on the couch.
 Smile.
-Say, ‘Cheese.’
-Look happy!”
-Posed pictures are unnatural and don’t really do a lot except show your family pretending to smile.
-You probably won’t be able to avoid taking at least one posed picture like this at every family gathering, but it doesn’t really represent the event very well.
+Say ‘Cheese’ and Look happy!”
+Posed pictures are unnatural and don’t do a lot except show your family pretending to smile.
+You probably won’t be able to avoid taking at least one posed picture like this at every family gathering, but it doesn’t represent the event very well.

 Approach family photography like a photojournalist.
-There’s an important event happening, and you’re trying to capture it, as it happens.
+There’s an important event happening, and you’re trying to capture it as it happens.
 Is the baby laughing?
 Did grandpa fall asleep?
-Did dad sneak outside to smoke, and got caught by mom?
+Did dad sneak outside to smoke and get caught by mom?
 It can be far richer and more enjoyable when you look back on these pictures to see people as they were, doing their own thing.
 When you pose pictures, you’re only capturing the fact that they were there, smiling rigidly.

 Think About Light

 Rule one is photography is about capturing light.
 How is the room you’re in lit?
 Is it dim or dark?
 Is bright light coming in from the windows?
 Is there warm light coming from the light bulbs, lamps, or Christmas ornaments?